risharde/let-nosunny/README.md

 <img src="images/icon-128.png" width="128"/>

-This chrome extension simply removes sunny's posts since they can be quite annoying or filled with unnecessary drama on LET.
+This chrome extension simply removes anyone who thinks they're too sunny since they can be quite annoying.

 INSTALL INSTRUCTIONS
 1. Clone or Download the files to a directory on your machine